Anglo-Celtic traditional music

 All of green willow

-(additional note).
+.
 The lesser known willow song, but probably the only one with a real folk tradition behind it.
+This is probably the tune to which Desdemona’s song (lyrics) was sung in W. Shakespeare’s Othello.

 All a green willow